Overseas Student Health Cover (OSHC)

 The University will inform Home Affairs that OSHC is in place for you and your family members and will indicate this on your Confirmation of Enrolment (COE).

-When you accept your unconditional offer of place, you must indicate that you have purchased OSHC for the duration of your course.
+When you accept your unconditional offer of place, you must indicate that you have purchased OSHC for the duration of your visa.

 Australia has reciprocal health care arrangements with a number of countries, including Great Britain, Finland, New Zealand, Ireland, Italy, Malta and the Netherlands.
 Visitors from these countries are entitled to limited subsidised health services.

 Most applicants for or holders of a permanent visa are eligible to enrol in Medicare, Australia's health care system.